Theroigne de Mericourt: King's cockade and National Assembly

 Anne-Josèphe's first involvement in the revolution was on 17 July 1789 when King Louis XVI was at the Hôtel de Ville, sanctifying the revolution while wearing a tricolored cockade.
 She dressed in a man's riding habit and a round hat in order to appear as a man to avoid the discrimination faced by women.

 On 4 August 1789 she attended an important National Assembly meeting discussing the rapidly spreading revolution.
 By the end of the month the Declaration of the Rights of Man and of the Citizen was passed.
-She decided to move to Rue de Noailles in Versailles to ensure that she make it to all of the National Assembly meetings.
+She decided to move to Rue de Noailles in Versailles to ensure that she was able to attend all the National Assembly meetings.
 She learned as much as she could about the unfolding events like the Women's March on Versailles so she could understand the issues and began to help.
 In October 1789, she moved to Paris so she could continue to attend the National Assembly meetings.